plinder-org/plinder/README.md

     export PLINDER_ITERATION=v1 # Current iteration
     gsutil -m cp -r gs://plinder/${PLINDER_RELEASE}/${PLINDER_ITERATION}/* ~/.local/share/plinder/${PLINDER_RELEASE}/${PLINDER_ITERATION}/

-**NOTE!**: the version used for the preprint is `gs://plinder/2024-04/v1`, however, we plan to release a newer version to be used for the MLSB challenge (`gs://plinder/2024-08/v2`) by Aug 18th.
+**NOTE!**: the version used for the preprint is `gs://plinder/2024-04/v1`, however, we plan to release a newer version with updated annotations to be used for the MLSB challenge (`gs://plinder/2024-06/v2`) by Aug 18th.

-This yields the following structure, with the `systems` and `splits` being most important for direct usage and the rest containing useful annotations and medadata.
+This yields the following structure, with the `systems`, `splits`, and `index/annotation_table.parquet` being most important for direct usage and the rest containing useful annotations and medadata.

 ```bash